 Conditional admission

-Applicants with a completed Bachelor of Arts degree (or equivalent) and who have completed or (or are registered in so will complete) four or more of the BSW prerequisite courses are eligible to apply for admission into the next available entry point to the Bachelor of Social Work program and may receive a conditional offer.
+Applicants with a completed Bachelor of Arts degree (or equivalent) and who have completed or (or are currently registered in) four or more of the BSW prerequisite courses are eligible to apply for admission into the next available entry point to the Bachelor of Social Work program and may receive a conditional offer.
 The conditional admission is based on successful completion of all academic requirements, including all set prerequisite courses.
 Please see above required pre-requisite courses for further details.

 *Applicants can continue working on outstanding prerequisite (and degree) courses during the application process by applying for admission as post-degree students.
 For a pre-requisite evaluation and to discuss applying as a post-degree student, please contact: BSW admissions